spack/spack-tutorial/index.rst

 ===================

 This is an introduction to Spack with lectures and live demos.
-It was last presented as a virtual event at `ISC-HPC 2022 <https://www.isc-hpc.com/>`_ on May 29, 2022.
-The ISC event was a half-day tutorial, but there is a full day of material here.
+It was last presented as a virtual event at `PEARC 2022 <https://pearc.acm.org/pearc22/>`_ on July 11, 2022.
+There is a full day of material here, along with extra sections beyond what was presented at PEARC.

 You can use these materials to teach a course on Spack at your own site, or you can just skip ahead and read the live demo scripts to see how